cvmfs/cvmfs/test/vng_testing/README.md

    Use `build_kernel.sh` to build custom kernels with additional config options as specified in `configs/kernel_config.conf`.
 Kernels will be fetched from `KERNEL_BASE_URL` and will be kept under `kernel/vX.YZ`.

 2. **Test Orchestration:**
    The `run.sh` script launches a virtual machine via virtme-ng, boots it with the selected kernel, and mounts the `cvmfs.img` filesystem.
-It then triggers `guest/run_tests.sh` inside the VM.
+Inside the VM it performs guest-specific setup (mounting tmpfs for `/cvmfs`, mounting the cache disk) and then delegates to `test/run.sh` — the standard integration test runner — with all arguments forwarded.

 3. **Test Discovery and Execution:**
-   `guest/run_tests.sh` automatically discovers and executes each test suite under `../src/`.
+   `test/run.sh` discovers and executes each test suite under `src/`.
 Each test is organized in its own directory with a `main` script or binary.
-Additional files (e.g., C sources) may be included as needed.

-4. **Result Collection:**
-   Test failures and relevant logs are collected in `results/test_failures.log` for analysis.
-   Full test logs are collected in `results/test_run.log`
+The full test runner provides timeouts, xUnit output, colored status, and environment setup/cleanup.

-5. **Extensibility:**
+4. **Extensibility:**
    New tests can be added by creating a new subdirectory under `tests/` with a `main` executable or script and can later be merged in `../src` after a successful run.

 ## Dependencies